mixpanel/docs/pages/docs/tracking-methods/sdks/ios.md

 ## Timing Events

-You can track the time it took for an action to occur, such as an image upload or a comment post, using <a style="font-family: courier" href="https://mixpanel.github.io/mixpanel-iphone/Classes/Mixpanel.html#//api/name/timeEvent:">timeEvent:</a>.
+You can track the time it took for an action to occur, such as an image upload or a comment post, using [`timeEvent:`](https://mixpanel.github.io/mixpanel-iphone/Classes/Mixpanel.html#//api/name/timeEvent:).
 This will mark the "start" of your action, which you can then finish with a track call.
 The time duration is then recorded in the "Duration" property.
 ```objc Objective-C
 Mixpanel *mixpanel = [Mixpanel sharedInstance];
 [mixpanel timeEvent:@"Image Upload"];